ckarthickit/jenkins-samples/plain_deploy/README.md

 # Repository that maintains the thrid-party libraries to be deployed to a maven repository

+## Creating a Gradle Poject

+- First install gradle on your system
+- Run `gradle init` to intiailize a basic gradle project that has `gradle wrapper files`.

 ## Setting up a new Third Party Folder

 - Create a sub-folder under `artifacts` folder with appropriate name (corresponding to the specific third-party library).